poetaster/keypeer.org/nl.md

 The design of the system poses a number of challenges.
 Some api's can only use single api keys, some can issue ephemeral keys.
 This leads rise to a need to support metering of use or dynamic allocation of short lived keys depending on the service provider.
 Either scheme has it's own interesting issues.

 The most challenging technical aspect will be probably be homomorphic cryptography of the user / key store.
+Since multiple high value keys need to be stored, the value store must be entirely encrypted with a scheme like Fast Proxy Re-Encryption for Publish/Subscribe (see: https://eprint.iacr.org/2017/410).

 # Describe the ecosystem of the project, and how you will engage with relevant actors and promote the outcomes?